-Configuration of the wireless router DIR-300 with a built-in 4-port switch (hereinafter referred to as "the router") is performed via the built-in web-based interface.
+Configuration of the wireless dual band router DIR-825 supporting LTE, 3G GSM and CDMA with Gigabit Ethernet ports (hereinafter referred to as "the router") is performed via the built-in webbased interface.
 The web-based interface is available from any operating system that supports a web browser.